🎄 ULTIMATE POLICE OFFICER HOLIDAY GIFT GUIDE (click here)

 In addition to law enforcement, police officers actively engage with the community, fostering positive relationships through outreach programs, attending community meetings, and addressing public concerns.

 A police officer is responsible for a specific jurisdiction and that area can be small, medium, large or somewhere in between.
-A police officer protects the life and property within their given jurisdiction or area.

 What is the job description of a Police Officer?